 Bookworm is a botanical garden based on children's literature, and our mission is to enrich the mind, body, and spirit of the young and young at heart through exploration in a garden environment based on children's literature.
 Learn more about our founding and history.

-We are open May thru October and house over 65 different gardens, each inspired by a children’s book.
+We are open May thru October and house over 70 different gardens, each inspired by a children’s book.
 Bookworm Gardens opened in 2010 and since then we’ve been busy with nature-based field trips, summer camps, weekend events, and classes for learners of all ages.
 We have no admission price and encourage our community to visit, explore, and become connected with the natural world.
-In 2016 we served over 8,500 learners through educational programs and hosted over 60,000 visitors!
+In 2018 we served over 6,000 young learners through our field trip and camp programs, over 5,800 grown ups in our adult events and workshops, over 10,000 people at our family festivals and over 80,000 general visitors!

 In a world of uncertainty, the Gardens have become a place of joy.
 We’ve proven that even the smallest seed of an idea can grow into something amazing.
 With the help of our community, we can continue to write the next chapter in our story so that Bookworm Gardens can not only be a place where books come to life, but where outdoor learning and nature exploration can thrive.